nus-cs2103-AY2021S2/tp/docs/DevOps.md

 ## Making a release

+Only code from the `master` branch should be released.
 Here are the steps to create a new release.

-1. Update the version number in [`MainApp.java`](https://github.com/se-edu/addressbook-level3/tree/master/src/main/java/seedu/address/MainApp.java).
+1. Update the version number in [`MainApp.java`](https://github.com/se-edu/addressbook-level3/tree/master/src/main/java/seedu/address/MainApp.java) using Github UI and commit directly to `master`.
+   The rationale for this is there should not be a need to go through the PR review process just to release a new version for the app.
+2. Pull the updated code to your local repository.
-1. Generate a fat JAR file using Gradle (i.e., `gradlew shadow`).
+3. Generate a fat JAR file using Gradle (i.e., `gradlew shadow`).
-1. Tag the repo with the version number. e.g. `v0.1`
+4. Tag the repo with the version number. e.g. `v0.1`
-1. [Create a new release using GitHub](https://help.github.com/articles/creating-releases/).
+5. [Create a new release using GitHub](https://help.github.com/articles/creating-releases/).
 Upload the JAR file you created.